How to use '\n' in Python

 Get started with Replit

-Replit Agent writes the code, tests for errors, and deploys the app for you.
-It handles the heavy lifting so you can focus on your idea.
+Replit Agent will write the code, test for errors, and deploy your app automatically.
 Start building with Replit.